noah-curran/SE4ML/source/software/chapter_cr.rst

 :code:`table` are accessed in the wrong order.
 It should instead be written as :code:`table[i][j]`.

-After informing the code writer of the defects, they will submit corrected code that
+After informing the code writer of the defects, they should submit corrected code that outputs:
-outputs:
 ::

       1  2  3
       4  5  6
       7  8  9

+Furthermore, in programming languages that use a conditional operator in for-loops it is possible to use the wrong conditional, which can cause the prior "off-by-one" defect or an unintentional "infinite loop".
+In Python, a for-loop takes a sequence as its input, so it will halt once it reaches the end of the sequence.
+In other words, unless you use a clever manipulation of a sequence, you will not obtain a truly infinite for-loop.
+However, while-loops are still prone to this defect, so be sure to check the logic of while-loop conditionals.

+It is also important to ensure variables are properly declared before they are used in calculations.

 Best Practice
 ~~~~~~~~~~~~~